-The act introduced some temporary measures which expired in March 2022 however it also introduced some permanent changes to the insolvency process.
+The act also introduced some permanent changes to the insolvency process.
 This includes a company moratorium where, in certain circumstances, the company is given a statutory breathing space of 20 days where the directors retain control and are able to consider restructuring options without pressure from creditors.
 In certain circumstances and with the approval of the court this can be extended to 40 days.
 The moratorium is overseen by an insolvency practitioner, but responsibility for the day to day running of the company remains with the directors.
 The introduction of a moratorium is an important change to insolvency law in the UK that moves it closer towards the rescue culture seen in the US.